A moving horizon state and parameter estimation scheme with guaranteed robust convergence: Numerical example

 \section{Numerical example}

 To illustrate our results, we consider the following system

-which corresponds to the Euler-discretized modiﬁed Chua's circuit system from~\cite{Yang2015} using the step size $t_{\Delta} = 0.01$ under additional disturbances $d\in\mathbb{R}^4$, where we assume that only $x_1$ can be measured.
+which corresponds to the Euler-discretized modiﬁed Chua's circuit system from~\cite{Yang2015} using the step size $t_{\Delta} = 0.01$ under additional disturbances $d\in\mathbb{R}^4$, where only $x_1$ can be measured.
 The parameters are $b_1=12.8$, $b_2 = 19.1$, $a_1=0.6$, $a_2 = -1.1$, $a_3 = 0.45$, which leads to a chaotic behavior of the system.
 We consider the initial condition $x_0=[2,0.1,-2]^\top$, assume that $x$ evolves in the (known) set $\mathbb{X} = [-5,5]\times[-1,1]\times[-3,3]$, and choose the naive initial estimate $\hat{x}_0=[0,0,0]^\top$.
 Furthermore, we assume that the exact parameter $a_3=\theta$ is unknown but contained in the set $\Theta=[0.2,0.8]$.
 In the following, we treat $d$ as a uniformly distributed random variable with $|d_i|\leq 10^{-3}, i=1,2,3$ for the process disturbance and $|d_4|\leq 0.1$ for the measurement noise.
-Assumptions~\ref{ass:Lyap} and \ref{ass:CTHC} are verified in Matlab using the SOS toolbox provided by Yalmip \citep{Loefberg2009} in combination with the semidefinit programming solver Mosek \citep{MOSEKApS2019}.
-In particular, we parameterize $L$ linear in $x$ and $\tilde{x}$ such that $\phi$~\eqref{eq:phi} becomes constant, leading to the contraction rate $\mu=0.9$, and we choose the parameters $a,\epsilon_1,\epsilon_2$ such that $\bar{\mu}=\eta=\lambda=0.911$.
+Assumptions~\ref{ass:Lyap} and \ref{ass:CTHC} are verified in Matlab using the SOS toolbox Yalmip \citep{Loefberg2009} in combination with the semidefinite programming solver Mosek \citep{MOSEKApS2019}.
+Here, we choose $L$ linear in $x$ and $\tilde{x}$ such that $\phi$ in~\eqref{eq:phi} becomes constant, leading to the contraction rate $\mu=0.9$, and we choose the parameters $a,\epsilon_1,\epsilon_2$ such that $\bar{\mu}=\eta=\lambda=0.911$.
 Then, we verify Assumption~\ref{ass:CTHC} on $\mathbb{X},{\Theta}$ and compute the matrices $Q,R$.
 Since $\phi$ is constant, we can apply Remark~\ref{rem:online}, where we choose $N=200$ such that $4\kappa\lambda^N<1$ with $\kappa=10^7$.
 Figure~\ref{fig:1} shows the estimation error of each state and the parameter as well as the combined estimation error~\eqref{eq:e_def} normalized to unity over time, revealing exponential convergence to a neighborhood around the origin as guaranteed by Theorem~\ref{thm:MHE} (using the modifications from Remark~\ref{rem:online} and the fact that conditions~\eqref{eq:cond_online_1} and \eqref{eq:cond_online_2} are satisfied during the simulation).